Looking for work

 Think about your income

 While you look for work your income might change.
-Make a plan, so you have enough money set aside to pay your bills while your income is low.
+Make a plan, so you have enough money set aside to pay your bills while your income has changed.
 To get a complete picture of your finances you can use the simple money manager.

-Remember to think about your regular bills as well as other expenses you have.
-Both of the following examples:
+Remember to think about your regular bills as well as other expenses you have, for example:

 - car registration and insurance.